p3r7/blog/_posts/2021-05-10-norns-community.md

 ## _norns.gallery_

-I realized that one thing that was clearly missing from previous efforts (official doc, _awesome-monome-norns_) was a gallery of all available _scripts_.
+I realized that one thing that was clearly missing from previous efforts (official doc, _awesome-monome-norns_) was a gallery view of all available _scripts_.

 Indeed, they relied on lists or tables to present them.
 But all those _scripts_ have a unique visual identity that is often more recognizable than their names.